claude-code-slack-channel

 Validation zod v3 Schema validation for permission relay + audit journal

-Security Custom gate + allowlist + policy engine 5-layer defense: inbound gate, outbound gate, exfiltration guard, system prompt hardening, token lockdown
+Security Custom gate + allowlist + tier-aware policy engine Defense-in-depth: inbound gate, outbound gate, exfiltration guard, system-prompt hardening, token lockdown, signed journal, admin-command HMAC nonce, peer-bot rate limiting

-Auditability Hash-chained append-only journal + Slack projection Tamper-evident log of every gate decision, policy evaluation, and session transition — with optional real-time Slack visibility
+Auditability Hash-chained + Ed25519-signed append-only journal + Slack projection Offline-verifiable log of every gate decision, policy evaluation, and admin action — with optional real-time Slack visibility

 Key Differentiators

-5. Per-thread session isolation — Each Slack thread gets its own state file, supervisor, and policy scope
+7. Per-thread session isolation — Each Slack thread gets its own state file, supervisor, and policy scope.

 Operator-Grade System Analysis